IR-Agent: Expert-Inspired LLM Agents for Structure Elucidation from Infrared Spectra: Introduction

-More specifically, molecular structure elucidation requires more comprehensive molecular information such as atomic composition, bonding information, and the connectivity of substructures, making it a substantially more complex task compared to functional group classification\cite{xue2023advances}.
-As a result, only a few recent studies have explored early approaches, including predicting molecular structures as SMILES sequences by leveraging Transformer models with chemical formula information \cite{alberts2024leveraging, wu2025transformer}, and exploring reinforcement learning methods that integrate both IR and NMR spectra \cite{devata2024deepspinn}.
+More specifically, molecular structure elucidation—which aims to generate the full SMILES representation of an unknown molecule—requires more comprehensive molecular information such as atomic composition, bonding information, and the connectivity of substructures, making it a substantially more complex task compared to functional group classification \citep{xue2023advances}.
+As a result, only a few recent studies have explored early approaches, including predicting molecular structures as SMILES sequences by leveraging Transformer models with chemical formula information \citep{alberts2024leveraging, wu2025transformer}, exploring reinforcement learning with IR spectra alone \citep{ellis2023deep}, and extending such methods to integrate both IR and NMR spectra \citep{devata2024deepspinn}.
 Despite these early advances, these methods generally rely on fixed and predefined input formats, which restricts their flexibility in accommodating diverse types of chemical information.

-However, in real-world analytical scenarios, IR spectra are often accompanied by various types of chemical information, necessitating approaches that are capable of integrating this additional information.
-For instance, information such as atom types inferred from synthesis pathways, the number of carbon atoms, or scaffolds (i.e., the molecular skeleton structure) may be provided.
-Therefore, previous methods pose a limitation in using real-world IR spectra analysis due to the limited flexibility, i.e., accommodating new types of chemical information typically requires redesigning and retraining the model \cite{alberts2024leveraging, jung2023automatic, devata2024deepspinn}.
-To overcome this limitation, a framework capable of flexibly accepting various types of input is required.
+In real-world analytical scenarios, IR spectra are often accompanied by diverse chemical information, such as atom types inferred from synthesis pathways, the number of carbon atoms, or molecular scaffolds (i.e., the molecular skeleton structure).
+However, existing methods struggle to flexibly incorporate such information, since accommodating new types of inputs typically requires redesigning and retraining the model \citep{alberts2024leveraging, jung2023automatic, devata2024deepspinn}.
+This highlights the need for a framework that can seamlessly integrate a wide range of chemical inputs.

-Recently, by representing chemical information in a human language, Large Language Models (LLMs) have been effectively utilized in the field of biochemistry \cite{lee2024vision}.
-For instance, LLMs have been used to generate molecular structures in the string representation of molecules (i.e., SMILES) from text-based descriptions \cite{edwards2022translation} and even modify molecular structures based on specified conditions \cite{li2024empowering, liu2024conversational}.
+Recently, by representing chemical information in natural language, Large Language Models (LLMs) have been effectively utilized in the field of biochemistry\citep{lee2024vision}.
+For instance, LLMs have been used to generate molecular structures in the string representation of molecules (i.e., SMILES) from text-based descriptions \citep{edwards2022translation} and even modify molecular structures based on specified conditions \citep{li2024empowering, liu2024conversational}.
 These successes highlight that an LLM-based framework is well-suited for building a more flexible and extensible IR spectrum-based structure elucidation system.